marcbrittain/Deep-Reinforcement-Learning/README.md

 `python ddqn.py --train_ddqn`

-If you can also specify rendering of the atari environment by typing:
+If you can also render the atari environment by typing:

 `python ddqn.py --train_ddqn --render`